 - App page: Include trust signals such as press reviews or quotes from your raving fans on your app page in the app stores.
 The app stores also allow you to include a promotional video which can help people see the experience your app offers before they download.

 - App ratings and reviews: I want to reiterate the importance of app ratings and reviews.
 Getting your ratings up to at least four stars makes your marketing dollars go further, not to mention your brand saves face.
-Tools such as Apptentive’s Ratings Prompts can help boost your ratings and reviews by allowing you to guide happy customers to the app stores to leave their feedback, and connecting unhappy customers with a member of your team to help solve their pain.
+Tools such as Alchemer Mobile (formerly Apptentive)’s Ratings Prompts can help boost your ratings and reviews by allowing you to guide happy customers to the app stores to leave their feedback, and connecting unhappy customers with a member of your team to help solve their pain.